MBtech/rethinking-serverless/README.md

-# Revisiting Resource Allocation for Serverless Functions
+# Rethinking Resource Allocation for Serverless Functions
 This repo contains artifacts for the following research work

     With Great Freedom Comes Great Opportunity: Rethinking Resource Allocation for Serverless Functionss